GetLevvel/katacoda-scenarios/rhoar-spring-boot/arquillian-cube/01-review-the-initial-project.md

 **2. Review the tests**

 As an application is developed and the individual units are tested (e.g. unit testing) the application will eventually require integration tests.
-To start, this application already has a basic integration test implemented in the ``src/test/java/com/example/FruitControllerIntTests.java` class:
+To start, this application has a an integration test implemented in the ``src/test/java/com/example/FruitControllerIntTests.java` class:

 ```java
 @Test